hwang-fu/minicontainer/README.md

 ---

-## Container Technology: Orchestration, Not Invention
+## Container Technology: Orchestration, Not Invention (Some of My Personal Opinions)

 Container technology is essentially a clever packaging of several pre-existing Linux kernel features: